• Skip to primary navigation

 The combination of sweet potato and coconut makes this indulgent sweet potato pudding creamy that you will want to eat it often.
 It's rich and healthy without loading you with calories.

-Dear lovely, I love sweet potatoes, and I hope you love them, too, because this sweet potato pudding is deliciously good.
+Dear lovely, I love sweet potatoes, and I hope you do, too, because this sweet potato pudding is delicious.
 It's the dessert you indulge in without the guilt of eating anything unhealthy!

-I love savory sweet potatoes like in the best healthiest sweet potato recipe.
+I love savory sweet potatoes like this healthiest sweet potato recipe.
 I use them to make sweet potato soup and even sweet potato smoothies.

-This sweet potato recipe is one that you can indulge in as a morning breakfast or as an evening treat.
-Either way, it's no doubt you'll appreciate it!
+This sweet potato recipe is one you can indulge in for breakfast or as an evening treat.
+Either way, there's no doubt you'll appreciate it!

-Distinguishing itself from the overly sugared classic sweet potato pudding, this recipe is sugar-free, using only natural sugar from fruits.
-Serve it as a delicious healthy treat for breakfast with fruits of your choice, or enjoy it after a light dinner for dessert!
+Distinguishing itself from overly sugary classic sweet potato pudding, this recipe is sugar-free, using only natural sugars from fruits.
+Serve it as a delicious, healthy breakfast treat with your choice of fruit, or enjoy it after a light dinner as dessert!

 Tips to make a healthy sweet potato pudding

 1. Choose the right sweet potatoes: For a creamy-sweet pudding, choose colored sweet potatoes that are not fibrous.
 White sweet potato is rather starchy and will not yield a good pudding.
-I like picking young sweet potatoes that cook quickly compared to huge mature ones.
+I like picking young sweet potatoes that cook more quickly than the huge, mature ones.

 2. Bake the sweet potato: While I prefer boiling sweet potatoes because it's quick, retains more nutrients, and is economical (less energy), I find baked sweet potatoes sweeter, even though this raises their GI (Glycemic Index).

-3. Keep the skin: Do not peel your sweet potatoes before baking them to protect nutrients from exposure to direct heat.
+3. Keep the skin: Do not peel your sweet potatoes before baking to protect their nutrients from direct heat.

 4. Bake the sweet potato till soft: To get a creamy pudding, let the sweet potato bake till soft (mashy)

-5. Cool the pudding: You can serve your pudding while still warm, but you'll appreciate it even better if you let it cool for some hours before serving.
+5. Cool the pudding: You can serve it while still warm, but you'll appreciate it even more if you let it cool for a few hours before serving.

-6. Use a blender or a food processor: Smooth the pudding by processing it in a blender.
+6. Use a blender or a food processor: Blend the pudding until smooth.
 I use the low-speed button, adding milk bit by bit until the blender runs without difficulty!

 7. Add more healthy nutrients: Heat degrades carotenoids and increases the GI.
-Add berries and raw cacao that are high in antioxidants.
-I love adding some ground flaxseeds for omega 3.
+Add berries and raw cacao, both high in antioxidants.
+I love adding some ground flaxseeds for omega-3.

-8. Breakfast vs. dessert: I use soy milk to appreciate this sweet potato pudding as my breakfast.
+8. Breakfast vs. dessert: I use soy milk to enjoy this sweet potato pudding for breakfast.
 However, for a creamy, luxurious dessert, I use coconut cream.

-The secret to having the most creamy sweet potato pudding is to cook the sweet potato till very soft.
-Coconut cream will also add creaminess compared to most plant milk.
+The secret to the creamiest sweet potato pudding is to cook the sweet potato until very soft.
+Coconut cream will also add creaminess compared to most plant milks.

-Most plant milk, unfortunately, comes with lots of ingredients that are not necessary and sometimes not always healthy!
+Unfortunately, most plant milks contain many unnecessary ingredients that aren't always healthy!
 Pick plant milk that has a few ingredients.

-The sweetness of sweet potatoes varies according to cultivars and where they were cultivated.
+The sweetness of sweet potatoes varies by cultivar and cultivation location.
 So add some honey if the raisins aren't enough to sweeten your pudding.

 This recipe is spiced with indulgent flavors like cinnamon, freshly ground nutmeg, and fresh ginger to give you a delectable sweet potato pudding.
 It's definitely an indulgent dessert to serve to your guests.

-You can make this pudding ahead for up to 3 days.
+You can make this pudding up to 3 days ahead.
 Store in an air-tight jar and place it in the fridge.

 I hope you'll love this healthy sweet potato pudding.

-Until next, keep safe and remember, "you have the power to heal yourself."
+You have the power to heal yourself.
 Githu

 sweet potato pudding